spawnfest/nepi/sensors/README.md

 * hydration of flowers
 * precipitation
-* people presence at farm
+* people presence at plantation

 ## In order to use sensors at home